 - What obstacles or challenges do you anticipate with my claim?

-How Much Is Typical Fee for a Personal Injury Attorney in Louisville KY
+How Much Is Typical Fee For a Lawyer?

 Personal injury attorneys work on a contingent fee basis, which means they only get paid if they secure compensation for their clients.
 In most cases, a personal injury attorney receives 33 percent of any settlement or jury award.